paro-paro/vite-plugin-vuetify-sass/README.md

 ### Note

 This plugin does not include any auto-import or treeshaking functionality.
 For that, you still need to use the original vite-plugin-vuetify (as shown in the usage section).
 Just make sure that you do not pass the `styles` option to the plugin.
 This way, only the internal import plugin (for treeshaking) will be used.

+## SASS compilation

+Currently, there are several open issues and discussions around the slow performance of SASS compilation with Vite.
+Despite this, I have not experienced a significant performance hit when using this plugin in a Vite + Vue + Vuetify application.

+The big performance hit seems to be a Nuxt specific [issue](https://github.com/nuxt/nuxt/issues/13824#issuecomment-1397319191) and heavily affects the DX with a very slow warm up time (dev server) when compiling SASS files.

+**Update:** Latest Nuxt 3.8.1 and 3.8.2 versions seem to have addressed this issue and the warm up time has being reduced significantly.
+Check [#1](https://github.com/paro-paro/vite-plugin-vuetify-sass/issues/1) for details.

 ## License